 Wholehearted has an extensive dog food product range.
 This range includes dry dog food, wet/canned dog food, toppers, and dog treats.

 The dry and canned ranges from Wholehearted are the largest, and both of these include over twenty unique recipes.

-While many dogs who belong in these categories can eat all life stages dog food, these specialist recipes can provide them a more suitable diet.
+While many dogs who belong to these categories can eat all life stages dog food, these specialist recipes can provide them with a more suitable diet.

 Wholehearted’s offering includes a substantial range of dry cat food, an extensive range of canned and wet cat food, and a small range of cat treats.

 This balance makes sense, given that cats thrive best on a diet of wet/canned cat food.
 This preference for wet cat food is because it can also provide cats with moisture in addition to nutrition.

 Also, there are products tailored to specific types of cats, like there was in the dog food range.
 Some examples of this are recipes for Senior Cats and Kittens.